 Not only does this success story demonstrate the candidate's ability to solve problems, but it shows interviewers the candidate's understanding of interoffice politics and the human side of operations.

-Stories can demonstrate your detail orientation, dedication, leadership, independence, researching ability, creativity, serice or problem-solving inclination.
+Stories can demonstrate your detail orientation, dedication, leadership, independence, researching ability, creativity, service or problem-solving inclination.
 Remember that employers want well rounded hires so make sure they see evidence of your varied skill set.
-Here are a few examples:

 • Your conversion of old equipment into new uses shows you can think outside the box and are resourceful.

-• The non-monetary ways you recognized your staff shows your creativity, abilities as a leader as you demonstrate your understanding of how to motivate others.
+• The non-monetary ways you recognised your staff shows your creativity, abilities as a leader as you demonstrate your understanding of how to motivate others.

 • The weekly internal E-letter you created for employees not only boosted morale, it gave evidence of your strong communication skills.

 • The canned food drive you initiated at your last job not only showed your commitment to your community, it also raised visibility for the company and improved their public relations.